Back to top

 1. Experience: The Cornerstone of Your Earning Power

-It’s no shocker that experience plays a massive role in your salary.
-Here’s a more detailed breakdown:
+It’s no surprise that experience plays a massive role in your salary.
+Here’s a detailed breakdown for the UK market in 2026:

 Career Stage Experience Salary Key Points

 Remember, these are ballpark figures.
-Your actual web developer salary might differ based on other factors we’ll explore next.
+Your actual web developer salary will depend on the other factors explored below.

 2. Location: A Postcode Lottery?